Tailgating season underway for Razorback fans

 The Manuel family drove in Saturday morning from Oklahoma to support their daughter on the Arkansas Pom squad.
 This is their first tailgate and it definitely won’t be the last.

-The Manuel family arrived at Razorback stadium at 8 a.m. this morning to start their tailgating tradition.
-The family owns a catering business called Coy's Southern Eats however, they weren't charging for the food, they just were excited to cheer on the hogs and to help bring more exposure to their business.
+The Manning family arrived at Razorback Stadium at 8 a.m.
+Saturday morning to start their tailgating tradition.
+The family owns a catering business called Coy's Southern Eats, however, they weren't charging for the food, they just were excited to cheer on the Hogs and to help bring more exposure to their business.

-"We unloaded today, we're cooking broths with our seasoning, we've got some sausage kabobs, we've got burgers, we've got all kinds, we got our house dressing.
-That's what we're famous for, is our house dressing and it's here," the Manuel's said.
+"We unloaded today, we're cooking bratwursts with our seasoning, we've got some sausage kabobs, we've got burgers, we've got all kinds, we got our house dressing.
+That's what we're famous for, is our house dressing and it's here," they said.

 Arkansas Alumni traveled from all over to tailgate and to continue building relationships with one another.